fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 15.2.3 =
+Improves the Description block visibility by adding a placeholder "Enter vehicle description...".
+Adds a Description block to the editor when editing vehicles to help users locate where to put free-form vehicle content.
+Wraps the text "SOLD!" in a new filter `invp_sold_text` so that it can be changed.
+Prevent HTML encoding in single vehicle templates for sold and pending sale vehicles.

 = 15.2.2 =
 Reverts a feature in 15.2.1 so more testing may be done.
 "Provides the post content as the inventory_presser_description meta field when "Provide single and archive templates" is enabled."